davesovm/davesovm/README.md

 ---

 ## 💡 Fun Facts

-- 🧠 Obsessive about clean, modular code
+- 🧠 **Obsessive about clean, modular code**
+  I believe in writing code that’s not only efficient but also easy to understand and scale.

-- 🌌 I believe in *"agents that talk to each other"*
+- 🌌 **I believe in *"agents that talk to each other"***
+  I love building systems where different AI agents collaborate seamlessly to solve complex problems.

-- 🔍 Always reading new papers on AI alignment, LLM theory & emergent behavior
+- 🔍 **Always reading new papers on AI alignment, LLM theory & emergent behavior**
+  Keeping up with the latest in AI research to stay at the forefront of technology.

-- 🎮 When I'm not coding, I'm gaming or building keyboard firmware
+- 🎮 **When I'm not coding, I'm gaming or building keyboard firmware**
+  A gamer at heart, and I also enjoy the challenge of creating custom firmware for mechanical keyboards.

+---

 <p align="center">
   <img src="https://capsule-render.vercel.app/api?type=waving&color=0:6e40c9,100:2d2d2d&height=100&section=footer" width="100%" />
 </p>